Tips For Hair Care During Monsoons

-Use a shampoo with sodium lauryl sulfates: Although it’s not recommended that you use such a shampoo on a daily basis (it strips your hair off its natural oils and moisture), it’s okay to cleanse your hair with a cleansing shampoo at least once a week.
+Although the use of such a shampoo daily is discouraged (it strips your hair of its natural oils and moisture), it’s okay to cleanse your hair with a cleansing shampoo at least once a week.
 This way, all the dirt and grime accumulated in your scalp will be removed, leaving you with a cleansed hair shaft.

 Treat your hair to astringents:

-is the excessive build-up of sebum caused by open pores.
+The core issue of oily hair is the excessive build-up of sebum caused by open pores.
 Astringents, when applied after shampooing and conditioning, shrink the pores on your scalp, thus, slowing down the production of sebum.

 Opt for dry shampoo:

 Every week, treat your hair to a deep conditioning mask that contains aloe vera.
 This agent is commonly used to obliterate any excessive oil on the scalp as well as the hair shaft, and also restores your hair’s pH balance, thus, lending the much-wanted sheen and lustre.

 Apart from these treatments, opting for a healthy diet deems essential to reduce your skin’s propensity for oiliness.
 The less your skin’s sebaceous glands produce oil, the less oiliness you experience in your hair.
 Keep these hair care tips in mind and sail through the monsoon with ease.
 We understand that it’s not every day that you get to enjoy the rains, but a little extra care can go a long way in keeping your beautiful tresses healthy and shiny.
 For more such hair care and skincare tips, you can browse through our articles right here: Skin Care Tips.
 You can even consult a dermatologist near you by visiting: Find A Dermatologist and get the correct guidance on any of your skin or hair issues.
 Just remember, following a proper monsoon hair care routine will help in the long run.